Stoneresearch/karate/docs/Token_payment.md

 Here’s a **comprehensive, efficient, and profitable token system** tailored to your **50+ AI models and tools**, ensuring you cover compute costs while maximizing revenue and user satisfaction:

+Note: In this app, all paid provider calls should run on the server (Convex or FastAPI).
+The frontend invokes Convex functions so that provider API keys remain server-side and never leak to the browser.

 ---

 ## **1. Token System: Tiered Pricing by Model/Tool**